-- The future rate of investment earnings (net of investment taxes and fees): 6.5 per cent per annum (2020: 6.5 per cent); - Long term inflation (CPI): 2.0 per cent per annum (2020: 2.0 per cent).
+- The future rate of investment earnings (net of investment taxes and fees): 6.5 per cent per annum (2021: 6.5 per cent) - The future rate of salary growth: 2.5 per cent per annum (2021: 2.5 per cent) - Long term inflation (CPI): 2.0 per cent per annum (2021: 2.0 per cent).

 The Scheme uses sensitivity analysis to monitor the potential impact of changes to key variables about which assumptions need to be made.
-The Scheme has identified two assumptions (being the discount rate and the rate of pension increase) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.
+The Scheme has identified two assumptions (being the discount rate and the rate of salary adjustment) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.